Blog

 Take control of your WordPress emails

 WordPress is a powerful and popular publishing platform for blogs and websites, but it lacks a built-in email infrastructure.
 That’s where an email service provider like MailerSend comes in.
-By combining WordPress and an email tool with proven deliverability, you’ll deliver a positive experience for every website or blog visitor.
+As well as more reliable email delivery, you’ll also gain access to features such as analytics, real-time activity, an email API, and a lot more.
+By combining WordPress and MailerSend, you’ll deliver a positive experience for every website or blog visitor.

 How are you sending emails from WordPress?
 Share in the comments below.